 Assess the condition of all parties involved.
 If you or anyone else needs immediate medical attention, tell the 9-1-1 dispatcher or the police to send emergency medical assistance.

-Some common injuries suffered in rear-end collisions, like whiplash, are not immediately apparent.
+Some common injuries, like whiplash, are not immediately apparent in rear-end collisions.
 Some injuries may take hours, days, or even weeks to appear.
 Seeking medical attention after an accident and obtaining a complete medical evaluation is crucial.
 To recover compensation from the at-fault driver, you must prove a connection between the collision and your injuries.
 A delay in seeking a medical evaluation gives insurance companies and the at-fault driver room to create doubt as to the true cause of your losses.